Partnerships & Resources

 These partnerships offer our diverse MBAs varying levels of support, from professional coaching and special off-campus events to merit-based scholarships and career forums.
 We’re proud to work with these groups to facilitate and strengthen connections among underrepresented minorities, women, veterans, and the LGBTQ community.

 “We support one another through practicing pitches, mock interviews or cases, study sessions, and most importantly… words of encouragement!
 We are ready to be the future business leaders across many functions and industries.
-Small but mighty comes to mind when thinking about my Consortium family.”Earl Roach III, Two-Year MBA ’19, Consortium Fellow
+Small but mighty comes to mind when thinking about my Consortium family.”Earl Roach III, MBA ’19, Consortium Fellow

 “The Forté community at Johnson had such an outstanding impact on my experience.
 It allowed me to find a cohort of women who share my passion of positively impacting Johnson, Cornell, and the business world.
 Through Forté, I was able to find support in terms of academics, careers, and everyday life, while also helping other women.”Hillary Stark, Two-Year MBA ’18, Forté Fellow